We may earn commissions when you buy from links on our site. Why you can trust us.

-The removable milk handling unit slides into place when needed, and right back out again into the fridge when done.
-Unlike first generation Lattissimas, the lid locks in place to prevent spills.
-Conveniently, the spout for hot water stores behind a sliding door in the side of the Lattissima Pro; a feature not available on other Lattissima models.
+The removable milk handling unit slides into place when needed and right back out again into the fridge when done.
+Unlike first-generation Lattissimas, the lid locks in place to prevent spills.
+Conveniently, the spout for hot water stores behind a sliding door on the side of the Lattissima Pro.
+Hot water is not available on other Lattissima models.

 Refilling the water reservoir is simple.
-A pop-up lid on the top of the tank lets you refill the tank without removing it from the machine, or pull the tank off and fill in your sink.
+A pop-up lid on the top of the tank lets you refill the tank without removing it from the machine, or pulling the tank off and filling in your sink.
 The lid is strong enough to serve as a handle to carry the reservoir when full.

-Size-wise, the Pro is about an inch wider than the other Lattissimas, at 7.6 inches, 13 inches tall and 10.8 inches deep.
-The Touch is 12.5 inches deep, so the Pro actually takes up less square footage.
+Size-wise, the Pro is a little smaller than the Gran, at 7.6 inches, 13 inches tall and 10.8 inches deep, and about an inch bigger in all dimensions than the One.
 My Lattissima Pro sits on the counter of my small New York City kitchen without much sacrifice.

-To save energy, the Lattissima will auto shutoff after nine minutes (adjustable through the control panel).
+To save energy, the Lattissima will automatically shut off after nine minutes (adjustable through the control panel).

 The Lattissima is available in any color combination you want, as long as that combination is stainless and black.